 In sum, the studies we have reviewed begin to paint a picture of the development of infants’ use of phonological detail in familiar word recognition.
 Each study contributes one separate brushstroke and it is only by examining all of them together that we can achieve a better understanding of the big picture of early phono-lexical development.
 Meta-analyses can provide unique insights by estimating the population effect, both of infants’ responses to correct and mispronounced labels, and of their mispronunciation sensitivity.
-Because we aggregate data over various age groups, this meta-analysis can also investigate the role of maturation by assessing the impact of age and vocabulary size.
-We also explore the influence of different linguistic (mispronunciation size, position, and type) and experimental (overlap between target and distractor labels; distractor familiarity) demands on the study of mispronunciation sensitivity.
+Because we aggregate data over various age groups, this meta-analysis can investigate the role of maturation by assessing the impact of age and vocabulary size.
+We also explore the influence of different linguistic (mispronunciation size, position, and type) and contextual (overlap between target and distractor labels; distractor familiarity) factors on the study of mispronunciation sensitivity.
 Finally, we explore potential data analysis choices that may influence different conclusions about mispronunciation sensitivity development as well as offer recommendations for experiment planning, for example by providing an effect size estimate for a priori power analyses (Bergmann et al., 2018).

 Methods